By Anton Constantinou

 Our London office sees lots of visits from property partners.
 Some operate locally and pop in to see us often; others come from overseas with word of new openings from abroad.

-Gary Toshack from Gloria Hotel Dubai is someone we work closely with to facilitate serviced apartment bookings in the Middle East.
-As Director of Sales, it’s his job to grow Gloria’s business in Dubai via the UK, and this achieves through connecting people to properties.
+Gary Toshack from Two Seasons Hotel And Apartments is someone we work closely with to facilitate serviced apartment bookings in the Middle East.
+As Director of Sales, it’s his job to grow Two Seasons’ business in Dubai via the UK, and this achieves through connecting people to properties.

-He came to see us in our London office, and had lots to share about the Gloria brand and why Dubai is such a great place for them to operate.
+He came to see us in our London office, and had lots to share about the Two Seasons brand and why Dubai is such a great place for them to operate.

 What makes your service unique?

 Our apartments offer a quintessential home from home in the heart of Dubai.
-A typical Gloria apartment is roughly 70m2 and caters for both corporate clients and families.
+A typical Two Seasons apartment is roughly 70m2 and caters for both corporate clients and families.

-Gloria Hotel Dubai boasts more than 20 meeting facilities, which makes it ideal for large groups of people.
+Two Seasons Hotel and Apartments boasts more than 20 meeting facilities, which makes it ideal for large groups of people.
 All apartments enjoy fantastic connectivity in terms of Wi-Fi and transport links.
 Internet City Metro Station, for example, is located just opposite the hotel, while the Burj Khalifa skyscraper is just two stops away by train.

 Briefly run us through some of the luxury extras you offer